ROCm/composable_kernel/README.md

 -D GPU_TARGETS="gfx908;gfx90a"                                                                    \
 ..
 ```
+If GPU_TARGETS is not set on the cmake command line, CK will be built for all GPU targets supported by the
+current compiler (this may take quite a long time).

 After that you can build the entire CK library with just

 ```bash
 make -j